Tech-at-DU/ACS-3340-Native-Development-with-JavaScript/Lessons/Lesson-07.md

 <!-- > -->

 Where React Native is different is in the components that are used.
-Instead of HTML tags like: `div`, `h1`, `p`, `a`, etc. React Native uses "Native" tags like: `View`, `Text`, `FlatLsit`.
-These native components arr translated into native code for iOS or Android when the App is built.
+Instead of HTML tags like: `div`, `h1`, `p`, `a`, etc. React Native uses "Native" tags like: `View`, `Text`, `FlatList`.
+These native components are translated into native code for iOS or Android when the App is built.

 <!-- > -->